tachiyomiorg/website/src/help/faq/README.md

 ::: guide
 1. Make sure you have created the right folder structure.
 To check that you have, open the manga with the missing cover and check if you can read chapters in the app.
 If not, follow [this](/help/guides/local-manga) guide first.
 1. Take a screenshot of which chapters you have read, and then remove manga from the library.
-1. Go to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> and tap **Clear database**.
+1. Go to <NavigationText item="more"/> → <NavigationText item="settings"/> → <NavigationText item="settings_advanced"/> and tap **Clear database**.
 This will only affect manga that are not in your library.
-1. Go back to the <Navigation item="browse"/> → **Local source** and find the manga.
+1. Go back to the <NavigationText item="browse"/> → **Local source** and find the manga.
 The cover should be fixed now.
 Add the manga back to your library, mark your read chapters, and re-add tracking if needed.
 :::

 ::: note